-Diagnostic Testing

-Diagnostic testing is "intended to diagnose an infection in patients suspected of COVID-19 by their healthcare provider," per the FDA.
-University Health Services has been providing on-site diagnostic services to students.
-Diagnostic tests are performed when there is a reason to believe the individual may have contracted COVID-19 (e.g., they have symptoms).
+1. Diagnostic testing - "intended to diagnose an infection in patients suspected of COVID-19 by their healthcare provider," per FDA.

-Screening Testing
+University Health Services has been providing on-site diagnostic services to students, in partnership with McKenzie-Willamette Hospital, since the beginning of the pandemic.
+These services will continue, with the potential for lab processing to be done by the MAP team once capacity permits.

-Screening testing is "looking for an occurrence at the individual level even if there is no individual reason to suspect infection such as a known exposure," per the FDA.
-Given the risks of congregate living, the UO used screening testing to identify infected residential students as they arrived on campus.
-UO MAP screening tests are expanding to other students and employees in partnership with Lane County Public Health.
+2. Screening testing - "looking for occurrence at the individual level even if there is no individual reason to suspect infection such as a known exposure," per FDA.